banada/teensy-drivers/README.md

 <pre><font color="#859900">[ 3417.961202] </font><b>You plugged in a Teensy with serial number XXXXXXX</b></pre>

-Manually load the module with `insmod ./module_boilerplate.ko`.
-Manually remove the module with `rmmod module_boilerplate.ko`.
+You can manually remove the module with `rmmod module_boilerplate.ko`.